-As Associate Director (Research Ethics, Integrity and Compliance), Sam is part of the senior leadership team within the Office of Research and manages the Research Ethics, Integrity and Compliance team, and supports the Office of Research Director and Deputy Vice-Chancellor (Research and Innovation) in achieving USC’s research portfolio broader aims.
+As Associate Director (Research Ethics and Integrity), Sam is part of the senior leadership team within the Office of Research and manages the Research Ethics and Integrity team, and supports the Office of Research Director and Deputy Vice-Chancellor (Research and Innovation) in achieving USC’s research portfolio broader aims.

 Prior to joining USC, Sam worked in the higher education sector in Australia and the UK for over ten years, gaining considerable experience at research-intensive universities.